top of page

 The Process

 The process of writing the book took me just under a year, and it was an intense and immersive experience.
-I would often spend hours at a time lost in the world of the story, crafting and revising each scene until it felt just right.
+I would often spend hours at a time lost in the world of the story, tweaking each scene until it felt just right.

 One of the biggest challenges I faced in writing "The Detective" was striking the right balance between plot and character development.
-I wanted to create a compelling mystery that kept readers guessing, but I also wanted to create fully realized characters with their own unique motivations and personalities.
-I did a lot of backstory work so each character truly is his or her own person with history and ideas.
+I wanted to create a mystery that kept readers guessing, but I also wanted to create fully realized characters with their own unique motivations and personalities.
 I spent a lot of time developing each character's backstory and motivations, even if those details never made it explicitly into the text.
-Because by understanding each character's history and personality, I was able to create a more complex and engaging narrative.
+Because by understanding each character's history and personality, I was able to create a better story.

 Another challenge I faced in writing the book was creating a sense of place and atmosphere.
 The story is set in 1950's London (read more about that), and I wanted to capture the unique cultural, social, and political landscape of that time and place.
 To do this, I spent time researching the history and culture of 1950's London, from the architecture and fashion to the politics and social issues of the time.